garden-io/garden/docs/reference/commands.md

 ### garden call

-**Call a service ingress endpoint.**
+**Call a deployed ingress endpoint.**

-Resolves the deployed ingress endpoint for the given service and path, calls the given endpoint and outputs the result.
+Resolves the deployed ingress endpoint for the given deploy/service and path, calls the given endpoint and outputs the result.

 Examples: